 Coordination among bondholders makes renegotiation difficult.
 In addition, the Trust Indenture Act and bankruptcy laws complicate renegotiation by diffuse bondholders even more.
-In contrast, a loan held by a bank or a handful of lenders can be renegotiated more easily.
+In contrast, a loan held by a bank or a handful of lenders can be renegotiated more easily (but loan contracts may remove some of that flexibility as discussed in Demiroglu and James (2015)).
 Relatedly, specialized lenders such as banks have incentives to invest in making sure that they make the right decisions when a borrower is in distress, namely whether to renegotiate the loan or liquidate the firm (Chemmanur and Fulghieri (1994)).